VibrasticLab/ehealth-iot/reports/rpi_setup.md

 sudo umount /mnt/root/
 ```

-Now you can boot MMC into actual RaspberryPi 4 or 3 unit
+Now you can boot MMC into actual RaspberryPi 2/3/4 unit

 ## Spesific Configurations